superduperfantastic/blog/_posts/2014-10-29-commonwealth-sf.md

 Our reservations were at 5:30, and we were out of there with enough time to catch the end of the Giants/Royals game.
 Parking is available in their small lot for $5 (added to your bill), and thankfully they let us park there when we wandered out after dinner looking for a bar with the game on.

 The cherry on top of it all - we won that night!

-**Update:** Commonwealth has since closed, but this post remains as a memory of our visit.